Using Bepasty’s REST API

 Content-Range

-The content-range header follows the specification by the w3c (http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.16).
-It has to be provided consistently and can resume a aborted file upload, together with the transaction-ID.
+The Content-Range header follows the specification by the W3C (http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.16).
+It must be provided consistently and can resume an aborted file upload, together with the Transaction-ID.

 Transaction-ID